 This register controls the operation of the core.
-Bit[0] of the Control register, ap_start, kicks off the core from software.
+Bit[0] of the Control register, ap\start, kicks off the core from software.
 Writing 1 to this bit, starts the core to generate a video frame.
-To set the core in free running mode, Bit[7] of this register, auto_restart, must be set to 1.
-Bits[3:1] are not used now but reserved for future use.
+Bit[5] is for flushing pending AXI transactions.
+This bit should be set and held (until reset) by software to flush pending transactions.
+When this is set, the hardware is expecting a hard reset.
+Bit[6] is the flush status bit and is asserted when the flush is done.